ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enables or disables:

-1. Rewriting queries containing multiple [JOIN clauses](../../query_language/select.md#select-join) from the syntax with commas to the `JOIN ON/USING` syntax.
+1. Rewriting queries for join from the syntax with commas to the `JOIN ON/USING` syntax.
 If the setting value is 0, ClickHouse doesn't process queries with syntax that uses commas, and throws an exception.
-2. Converting `CROSS JOIN` to `INNER JOIN` if join conditions allow it.
+2. Converting `CROSS JOIN` to `INNER JOIN` if `WHERE` conditions allow it.

 Possible values: